Thailand Food Guide – How to Eat and Order Like a Local Thai

 COST: 50B and up to 100B.

-Thailand is not known for prized prime cuts of beef.
+Thailand is not known for its prized prime cuts of beef.
 So long and slow cooking is the way to go.

 8. BAM MEE MOO DENG GAEW NAHM (บะหมี่หมูแดง) – EGG NOODLES WITH RED PORK AND PORK WONTONS SOUP

-Bits of greens are added in along with a dash of fried garlic.
+Bits of greens are added along with a dash of fried garlic.
 It’s so satisfying with a generous heap of red chili flakes plus pickled chili.

 Portions are small so I typically go for two bowls in one sitting when I’m hungry.
+Not all places make it the same which is why you should go to Mr. Ang Bah Mee on Yaowarat road in Bangkok’s Chinatown!

 9. KHAO NA BPET (ข้าวหน้าเป็ด) ROAST DUCK OVER RICE